 After you know the commonly used root letters you’ll start to recognise patterns, like “hey… is علم related to معلم?”
 And you’d be right.

-A quick process to better learn Arabic words in Farsi
+A quick process to better learn Arabic words in Persian

 This is the reason I started writing this article!
 It’s sometimes super confusing to me when I come across a word that’s hard to learn.

 I do have a number of other tricks to learn difficult words in another language.
-But there’s an extra couple of tricks for Arabic words in Farsi.
+But there’s an extra couple of tricks for Arabic words in Persian.

-The problem with Farsi is so many words of the same shape sound the same to someone not familiar with the Arabic root.
+The problem with Persian is so many words of the same shape sound the same to someone not familiar with the Arabic root.

-I follow a four-step process to learn Arabic words in Farsi:
+I follow a four-step process to learn Arabic words in Persian:

 - Figure out the Arabic root of the word